tigerfarm/arduino/Altair101/asm/programs/README.md

 Power on the Altair 101.
 Start the Arduino IDE.
 This is used to monitor the output from the machine.
 From the IDE menu, select Tools/Serial Monitor.
-The machine will reboot.
+The Altair 101 machine will reboot.
 The monitor displays the machine log messages.
 +++ Setup.
 + AUX device toggle switches are configured for input.